Page 1: Biography

 Mountaineer and guide, hotel-keeper

-This biography, written by Jim Wilson, was first published in 1996.
+This biography, written by Jim Wilson, was first published in the Dictionary of New Zealand Biography in 1996.

 Peter Graham was born at Three Mile Beach, Okarito, south Westland, New Zealand, on 27 April 1878; his brother Alexander (Alec) Carter Graham was born there on 5 September 1881.
 They were the fifth and sixth children of Isabella Kathleen Ford (formerly Garland, née Newberry) and her husband, David Millar Graham.
 Isabella was nurse and midwife to much of south Westland and David was a ferryman, a goldminer and then a baker.